-As part of measures to address power supply challenges, the government entered into a BOOT agreement with AMERI Energy on February 10, for the provision of a fast-track turn-key power generation solution through the construction of a power plant.
+As part of measures to address power supply challenges, the government entered into a BOOT agreement with AMERI Energy on February 10,

 Under the agreement, AMERI Energy installed 10 gas turbines and all related equipment and provided certain services related to the operation and maintenance of the plant for a period of five years.

 The first BOOT agreement was ratified by Parliament on March 20, 2015.